 While celebrated early on campus, Kwanzaa is a week-long holiday, from Dec.
 26 through Jan.
 1, celebrated by many people of the African diaspora.
 It is a time to reflect on your actions over the previous year in regard to supporting the diaspora and to renew your commitments for the following year.

-Our week-long 2020 Kwanzaa event (Nov.
-4–13) will celebrate the contributions of the African diaspora, family and the community through the seven principles of the Nguzo Saba.
-The campus community will have an opportunity to learn about the history and principles of Kwanzaa as well as finding their own ways of celebrating Kwanzaa.
+Our week-long Kwanzaa event celebrates the contributions of the African diaspora, family and the community through the seven principles of the Nguzo Saba.
+The campus community will have an opportunity to learn about the history and principles of Kwanzaa as well as find their own ways of celebrating Kwanzaa.

 Kwanzaa includes 7 days of practice of Nguzo Saba, practices that center the upliftment and wellness of the Black community.
 It culminates with Karamu Ya Iman, a feast of faith and the sharing of gifts.
 Kwanzaa was first celebrated in 1966 by Dr. Maulana Karenga, its creator.